Our feelings fuel us.

 Other times, we feel a certain way and because we feel that way, we either take or don’t take action.
 This can look like feeling nervous because we’re thinking, “I don’t want to look stupid in front of everyone,” so we don’t offer our opinion in a meeting.
 Or we feel hurt because we’re thinking, “He should want to spend more time with me,” which causes us to disconnect from our partner, which is an action that doesn’t serve us or our relationships-–it’s actually the opposite of what we want here, which is connection.

 When we have results in our lives that we don’t want, it’s good to be aware that it’s our actions that are creating them.
 And where do our actions come from?
 The way we’re feeling.
 And where does the way we’re feeling come from?
 The way we’re thinking about our circumstances.

 To create different results, we need to think different thoughts.

-Your turn: What feelings are fueling your actions?
+Your turn: Are you open to bringing more awareness to what feelings are fueling your actions?
+What are the feelings that might be fueling your actions?
 What actions are you taking when you experience those feelings?
 And what results are your actions creating for you?
 Do you like the results you’re getting?

-Subscribe to receive this content in your inbox.
+Subscribe if you want to receive this content directly in your inbox.